aksommerville/samsam/README.md

  - Replace all the off-yellow pixels with colors of my choosing.
  - One pixel of the Mediterranean was transparent, between Italy and Tunisia.
 I made it blue.
  - Ditto one pixel around New Orleans.
+ - We can have text!
+There's enough room in the Pacific for a G0 font of 3x5 glyphs.

 rishita wrote on Discord:
 heres the deal: you must use only these provided visual assets.